MoAlshatti/learning-esp32-freeRtos/wifi_connection/README.md

 3- **whether to clear on exit**: if set to pdTRUE, all bits are cleared<br>
 4- **whether to wait for all bits**: if set to pdTRUE, the function will wait for all bits before continuing, if set to pdFALSE, any change to any bit will make it continue.<br>
 5- **wait time in ticks** <br>

-Now we need to send the bit signal from somewhere to signal an eventto the wait function, so we call the **xEventGroupSetBits** function, which takes an event group handle, and bit variable i.e. bit1_var . <br><br>
+Now we need to send the bit signal from somewhere to signal an event to the wait function, so we call the **xEventGroupSetBits** function, which takes an event group handle, and bit variable i.e. bit1_var . <br><br>

 ### Event loops and Default event loops

 **Event loops** are seperate from event groups.
 Event loops are like interrupts but on software level.
-As in you create a loop by calling **esp_event_loop_create** and give it a loop handle and loop arguments. the loop then monitors events, and you create event handler functions for each event (or one handler for more than one event), then you register handler to the loop using the **esp_event_handler_register_with** function, which takes the loop handler, the event and the handler function among other things.
+As in you create a loop by calling **esp_event_loop_create** and give it a loop handle and loop arguments, and you create event handler functions for each event (or one handler for more than one event), then you register the handler to the loop using the **esp_event_handler_register_with** function, which takes the loop handler, the event and the handler function among other things.
 To post events to the loop we use **esp_event_post_to** function.
 The loop then monitors the events and whenever an event occurs it queues the handler function. **Note**: There are more details on declaring event bases and event IDs that I wont go through here.<br>
 **Note**: for more details about event base and event ID, https://tinyurl.com/yvpjhyu7
 <br><br>